Better Sleep With a Wake-Up Light

-The sunrise clock helps you sleep better because it helps you wake up more naturally.
-This cool sleep gadget mimics the effect of a sunrise, which wakes you up naturally and gradually.
+This cool gadget is essentially a sunrise alarm clock.
+It wakes you up gently, gradually, and naturally by mimicking the effect of a sunrise.
 It might be dark and cold outside when you have to wake up for school or work, but your brain will perceive the natural experience of a rising sun.
 Since our bodies are finely tuned to a pattern of rest and wakefulness called the circadian rhythm, the sunrise clock is the most natural and effortless way to wake up, get out of bed, and get to work or school on time.

 My Insomnia Story